RockyJBL/Tailsitter-hovering-dataset/README.md

 The flight data is collected using both offboard and manual flight modes.
 In the offboard mode, the UAV tracks the local position references sent to MAVROS topic ~setpoint_position/local.
 The reference trajectory contains step changes in all three directions.
 Three step sizes 1, 1.5, and 2 meters were designed.
 In the manual mode, the UAV is operated by an expert pilot using Futaba T16SZ remote control.
 Three flight modes position, altitude, and stabilized are chosen to enrich the maneuvering intensity.
 Each experiment setup is performed three times to attenuate the influence of random error, resulting in 18 flight logs.
 The take-off and landing parts are chopped for better data quality and the total flight time is 24 minutes.

 ## Data Process
-The UAV states are recorded to the onboard memory card including position, velocity, acceleration, attitude, angular rate, controls input, and motor PWM.
-The recorded states and their units and sources are listed in the following table. <br />
+The UAV states are recorded to the onboard memory card, including position, velocity, acceleration, attitude, angular rate, controls input, and motor PWM.
+The recorded states, units and sources are listed in the following table. <br />
 |State|Unit|Source|
 | ---------------------- | ---------------------- |---------------------- |
 |Local position|m|MAVROS topic ~local_position/pose|